 Redistricting determines which neighborhoods and communities are grouped together into a district for purposes of electing a board member.

-What do the existing supervisorial districts look like?
+What do the new supervisorial districts look like?

-CLICK HERE to see a map of the County’s current supervisorial districts.
+CLICK HERE to see a map of the County’s new supervisorial districts.

-What criteria will our Board of Supervisors use when drawing district lines?
+What criteria did our Board of Supervisors use when drawing district lines?

-How will our Board of Supervisors notify the public about redistricting?
+How did our Board of Supervisors notify the public about redistricting?

-The Board of Supervisors will reach out to local media to publicize the redistricting process.
-Also, we will make a good faith effort to notify community groups of various kinds about the redistricting process.
-Our public hearings will be provided in applicable languages if residents submit a request in advance.
+The Board of Supervisors sought input in selecting the next district map for our supervisorial districts.
+The Board reached out to local media to publicize the redistricting process and made a good faith effort to notify community groups of various kinds about the redistricting process.

-The Board of Supervisors will notify the public about redistricting hearings, post maps online before adoption, and create a dedicated web page for all relevant information about the redistricting process.
+The Board of Supervisors notified the public about redistricting hearings, posted maps online before adoption, and created this dedicated web page for all relevant information about the redistricting process.